esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/02-Dev Environment setup.md

 - Update your `hosts` file by executing `hosts-file-entries.sh`.

 Note that you need to specify the IP address of your development machine in the `DEV_HOST` environment variable.
-This is needed so that APISIX knows where to forward the requests to (since in `dev` setup the services run on your own machine, not in Kubernetes).
+This is needed so that the API gateway (APISIX) knows where to forward the requests to (since in `dev` setup the services run on your own machine, not in Kubernetes).

 ## Running the services
 The above installation will prepare all the necessary components to support esthesis Core.
 The actual